 Modification to Commercially available off-the-shelf (COTS) items

 Modifications to COTS products may lose the intent of using COTS in the first place.
 A resulting modification might cause the product to lose the ability for a vendor to upgrade the product or find suitable replacement parts.
 Modifying COTS items can prove more costly and timely than developing a new product from scratch.
-Most vendors are not supportive of having their products modified too.
+Most vendors are not supportive of having their products modified, either.

 Evaluating the use of Commercially available off-the-shelf (COTS) items

 The Program Manager and development team should do their due diligence when deciding whether or not to use COTS products in their system.
-COTS are very attractive to most developers for their cost and schedule saving but they might cost more in the long run.
-So when evaluating them try to evaluate the COTS product try to understand:
+COTS are very attractive to most developers for their cost and schedule savings, but they might cost more in the long run.
+So when evaluating them, try to evaluate the COTS product try to understand:

 Developing a Commercially available off-the-shelf (COTS) Strategy